 The Love Martyr is supposed to showcase the kind of pure and selfless love that can bring out the good side in even the most damaged and embittered people.
-If the beloved has formerly shown signs of potential goodness and believably develops into a decent person because of the martyr's love, the relationship can change into a genuine Love Redeems scenario.
-However, the less evidence that is given of the basic goodness or reform capability of the love interest, the less convincing the Rule of Romantic becomes, and the more it seems that the martyr is sacrificing himself or herself naively for an unhealthy love.
+If Bob has formerly shown signs of potential goodness and believably develops into a decent person because of Alice's love, the relationship can change into a genuine Love Redeems scenario.
+However, the less evidence that is given of the his basic goodness or potential to reform, the less convincing the Rule of Romantic becomes, and the more it seems that Alice is sacrificing herself to sustain an unhealthy relationship.
 When the martyr is a girl and her beloved is a troubled boy, this is often All Girls Want Bad Boys taken to extremes.

 More often than not the core of most fanfics written by teenage girls putting Draco in Leather Pants for their Mary Sue and self-inserts to redeem with the power of like-OMG true lub.
 (Or the power of like-OMG good sex — or more accurately the power of Ikea Erotica).

-On occasion the martyr becomes the beloved's Morality Pet, and when s/he dies it prompts the other into a Heel-Face Turn.
-But at other times — and this is Truth in Television more often than not — the lovers never reform their beloveds, not even if they sacrifice to the point of death.
+On occasion Alice becomes Bob's Morality Pet, and when she dies it prompts him into a Heel-Face Turn.
+But at other times — and this is Truth in Television more often than not — Alice never succeeds in reforming her beloved, not even if she sacrifices to the point of death.

 The Love Martyr trope is not exclusively found in romantic pairings.
 Hero-worshiping younger siblings who look up to their jerkass (and sometimes outright evil) brothers or sisters as the best of role models, children who desperately try to please notoriously obstinate parents, and parents who blindly indulge and make excuses for their spoilt rotten offspring prove that familial love can be just as blind (and hurt just as much).